peakresponse/peak-server/README.md

-# Tech to Protect Challenge: Contest 010 Server
+# NaT
+## SALT(Na) Triage Intelligent Assistant

+This is the server repository for the NaT intelligent assistant.
+For the iOS mobile app repository, visit: https://github.com/francisli/t2p-ios

+NaT was developed as part of the 2019 Tech to Protect Challenge to create new technologies for emergency responders.

 ## Getting Started